 Please see the answers below.

-Normally we recommend customers try a couple of AP Ones instead of trying dozens of them at first to see if they cover the areas where you need WiFi signals.
+Normally we would recommend customers try a couple of APs at first instead of trying dozens of them to see if they cover the areas where you need WiFi signals.
 When you see some gaps where you don’t receive signals, then you can add another AP One later.
+This is the basic approach when it comes to installing APs.